mshekerotokiti/Bot-Battlr/README.md

 # License

-THis project is MIT licensed
+This project is MIT licensed
+Copyright (c) 2023 mshekero_tokiti